applico/kevin-beacon/README.md

 Troubleshooting
 ===============
-This guide has a lot of improvments and revisions on the guide Radius guide:
+This guide has a lot of improvments and revisions on the Radius guide:

 http://smittytone.wordpress.com/2013/12/02/how-to-build-your-own-apple-ibeacon-with-a-raspberry-pi/